andrewfishersb/Stockipy-Android-App/README.md

 * XML
 * Gradle
 * Git
-* Food2Fork API
+* Edamam Recipe Search API

 ## Known Bugs
 * Certain Information does not persist throughout the app as I am currently using ArrayLists instead of FireBase
 * User cant see the ingredients if they are in favorite section
-* favorite recipes can repeate themselves
+* favorite recipes can repeat themselves

 ### License